interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning_priority/nominal_planning_priority.md

 ## Resources

 ### flight_intents

-FlightIntentsResource that provides at least 2 flight intents.
-The first flight intent will be planned normally and then the second flight will be planned on top of the first flight.
-Therefore, the second flight must intersect the first flight, and the second flight must have higher priority than the first flight.
+FlightIntentsResource that provides at least 2 flight intents:
+- Flight 1: will be planned normally
+    - Mutations:
+        - `activated`: state mutation `Activated`
+- Flight 2: will be planned on top of flight 1
+    - Mutations:
+        - `activated`: state mutation `Activated`
+    - must intersect flight 1
+    - must have higher priority than flight 1

 ### uss1